Top 10 Best Outdoor Hot Tubs

 Are plug and play hot tubs any good?

-Well, although the cheaper price and ease of installation make plug and play hot tub look appealing, those are not really the best choice for most families.
-However, plug and play hot tubs do offer some key advantages over standard 220V hot tubs.
+Cheaper and ease of installation make plug and play hot tub look appealing.
+But those are not the best choice for most families.
+Yet, plug and play hot tubs do offer some key advantages over standard 220V hot tubs.

 Do you need a special outlet for a hot tub?